pivotal/docs-tap/getting-started.md

       --api-resource=rabbitmqclusters
     ```

-1. After federation, the `rabbitmq.com/v1beta1` API is also available in the Workload cluster.
+1. After federation, the `rabbitmq.com/v1beta1` API is also available in the Workload Cluster.
 Verify this by running the following command.

     ```console